Online Colleges That Accept Transfer Credits

 Articulation Agreements

 Some community colleges and universities have articulation agreements that allow you to complete your first two years of study at a community college before seamlessly transferring your credits to a four-year university, where you can complete your bachelor’s degree program.
+The process may be as simple as completing a certain amount of general education credits and maintaining a minimum GPA.

-How Many Credits You Can Transfer
+How Many Credits Can You Transfer?

 There is also a minimum number of credits you must earn to be considered a transfer student.
 This number varies by school.
 A college could require a minimum of 12-30 transfer credits.
-If you have less than the minimum, you will likely be treated as a new student rather than a transfer student.
+If you have less than the minimum, you will likely be treated as a new student rather than as a transfer student.

 How to Transfer the Most College Credits

 Typically, degree completion programs provide the most flexible transfer options.
-Often, these programs accept 90 credits, letting you complete your bachelor’s degree program in one year or less.
-However, most schools only let you transfer credits from accredited institutions where you earned a 2.0 GPA or higher.
+Often, these programs accept 90 transfer credits, letting you complete your bachelor’s degree program in one year or less.
+However, most schools only let you transfer credits from accredited institutions where you earned a minimum 2.0 GPA or higher.

 Check transfer policies at the schools you are considering before you make a final decision.
 Getting a firm answer from your admissions counselor about which courses will transfer and how they will count toward your graduation requirements is best.